 There are two rock pools at Tuasan Falls, the first pool is filled by the strong flow of water from the falls which then cascades down into the second pool.
 The rock pools seem to have been excavated along the edges making them wider to accommodate visitors.
 Although the swimming holes at Tuasan Falls Camiguin have been somewhat man-made, they have done well to preserve its natural beauty.

 My favorite thing about Tuasan Falls is the vivid flora and fauna that surrounds the area, adding to the tranquil vibe and peacefulness about this place!
 We spotted many birds, lizards and butterflies while hanging out beneath the canopy of the jungle that envelopes the falls.

 We were lucky enough to have Tuasan Falls Camiguin completely to ourselves as we got there quite early in the morning which made our visit even more enjoyable.
 If you want to experience Tuasan Falls without the crowds as we did, definitely try to get to this Camiguin Island tourist spot as early as possible.

 Hanging out at Tuasan Falls – Camiguin Tourist Spots

 #13 HIKE MT HIBOK HIBOK

-At last but not least is the almighty Mt Hibok Hibok, standing tall at 1,332 meters above sea level.
+At last but not least on this Camiguin tourist spots list is the almighty Mt Hibok Hibok, standing tall at 1,332 meters above sea level.
 Hiking to the top of this active volcano in Camiguin is one heck of an adventure to be had on the island!

 My friends and I had every intention of hiking Mt Hibok Hibok for sunrise one morning but due to poor weather conditions, our trip was canceled… We were up and ready to go at 2 o’clock in the morning to meet with our trekking guide but heavy rains persisted.
 Ah well, I guess I have a valid excuse to go back to Camiguin one day! 😉